Lokidottir/typerbole/README.md

 - [ ] Make the quasiquoters use the lambda cube typeclasses instead of specific typesystem implementations.
 - [ ] Have a typeclass for evaluatable calculi (Kappa calculus and the like).
 This may be unnecessary abstraction.
 - [ ] Subhask-style automated test writing.
+- [ ] More formally represent typing rules instead of just implementing typesystems ad-hoc and hoping they are at least equivalent.
+(Would require a significant amount of refectoring)